All Episodes

 This is a big lie.

-And what good is it if you control the airport, but you don't control the perimeter and checkpoints around the airport that are preventing Americans from getting to the airport.
+And what good is it if you control the airport, but you don't control the perimeter and checkpoints around the airport that are preventing Americans from getting to the airport?

-And even yet again today, we've had another memo put out by our own State Department, and in the memo, it goes on to explain, yeah, we cannot guarantee your safety in getting to the airport.
+And in the memo, it goes on to explain, yeah, we cannot guarantee your safety in getting to the airport.

 We'd advise you to start considering trying to get to the airport.

-The checkpoints keep changing at the airport, and we have offer no guarantees for your safety on the way to the airport.
+The checkpoints keep changing at the airport, and we offer no guarantees for your safety on the way to the airport.

 Is he reading his own State Department memos?